Introduction

 #> 12 Air pollution 0.0861777 0.009362766 22.8 44.4 55.2 41.3 17.2

-Here we show how to calculate the potential impact fraction and the population attributable fraction for smoking among the 4 subpopulations (race groups) and then how to calculate the total attributable fraction.
+In this example, we show how to calculate the population attributable fraction for Smoking among the 4 race groups and then how to calculate the Total Population Attributable Fraction of the overall population.

-For that purpose we will choose smoking which has a log relative risk
+Notice that Smoking has a log relative risk of:

 with variance of